pulpgrinder/Fronkensteen/README.md

 ## Fronkensteen system development

 **You don't need to do any of this stuff if all you want to do is run Fronkensteen, or use it to create an app.** Just get the `fronkensteen.html` file from `dist`, open it in any modern browser, and you'll be good to go.
+Here's a direct link to [fronkensteen.html](https://raw.githubusercontent.com/pulpgrinder/Fronkensteen/master/dist/fronkensteen.html).
+Just save that to your hard drive, open it in a browser, and you're good to go.

 *note: "modern browser" does not include any version of Internet Explorer. :-)*